neskech/Discord-Twitter-Bot/README.md

  ![](./img/Saul.jpg)

- *Some things to note: Making duplicate tweets will result in errors. *
+ *Some things to note: Making duplicate tweets will result in errors*